-Your Caldera® spa has a Quarite Select® shell.
+Your Caldera® spa has a granite-like or smooth acrylic shell.
 Stains and dirt generally will not adhere to your spa's surface.
 A soft rag or a nylon scrubber should easily remove most dirt.
 Most household chemicals are harmful to your spa's shell.
 Watkins® Manufacturing Corp. recommends Soft Scrub® and Windex®.
 These are the only products which have passed the manufacturer's tests.
 Sodium bicarbonate (baking soda) can also be used for minor surface cleaning.
 Always thoroughly rinse off any spa shell cleaning agent with fresh water.